 - In the period 2012-2014, a total of 74 rapes on cruise ships and a total of 29 assault crime cases involving serious body injuries were officially reported.

-Today, one of the world's top dangerous travel destinations is Nassau Bahamas (on New Providence island).
+Today, one of the world's top dangerous travel destinations is Nassau Bahamas (on New Providence Island).
 The country's capital city has one of the highest murder rates - over 30 per 100,000.
 For comparison, the US rate is ~4,5 per 100,000.
-The city's young men jobless rate is also record high (19,5% as of 2015).
+City's young men jobless rate is also record-high (19,5% as of 2015).
 There are numerous crime reports about cruise passengers on shore excursions being robbed, raped, killed.
-In 2015, the Nassau's tourist murder rate reached a record high.
-The USA issued far more Bahamas travel warnings than about any other country.
-The Nassau's image today is synonymous with violent crime, ineffective law enforcement, non functioning legal system.
+In 2015, Nassau's tourist murder rate reached a record high.
+The USA issued far more Bahamas travel warnings than any other country.
+Nassau's image today is synonymous with violent crime, ineffective law enforcement, non-functioning legal system.

-- In August 2015, the Canada's and UK's travel advisory offices issued Bahamas travel warnings about the rising number of sexual assaults and armed robberies and break-ins (targeting foreign tourists), often with fatal results.
-Both reports state the most violent crimes occur in Nassau and Freeport (Grand bahama island).
+- In August 2015, Canada's and UK's travel advisory offices issued Bahamas travel warnings about the rising number of sexual assaults and armed robberies and break-ins (targeting foreign tourists), often with fatal results.
+Both reports state the most violent crimes occur in Nassau and Freeport (Grand Bahama Island).

 Of similar color is the "aura" around the tourism image of Honduras.
 On Isla Roatan (Bay Islands), numerous passengers and crew members have suffered "bad cruise" experiences due to armed robberies and assaults.
 There are also too many cases of murders even near the ports of Mahogany Bay and Coxen Hole, where the cruise vessels dock.